 Paul A. Roberts

 In another previous role as the Industrial Sector Trustee, Paul regularized sector interaction with the LES (USA & Canada) Board.
-Other positions and responsibilities include: Trustee for website matters, Chair for the High Technology Sector, Workshop and Add-On speaker, Meeting Chair for the Spring 2009 Meeting in Montreal, and Meeting Co-Chair for the 2008 Annual Meeting in Vancouver.
+Other positions and responsibilities included: Trustee for website matters, Chair for the High Technology Sector, Workshop and Add-On speaker, Meeting Chair for the Spring 2009 Meeting in Montreal, and Meeting Co-Chair for the 2008 Annual Meeting in Vancouver.

-Currently, Paul is Vice President of Licensing at Inventergy, a cutting-edge IP investment and licensing company designed to help technology leaders attain greater value from their IP assets.
-Previously, Paul was Vice President of Patent Law & Commercialization at Rovi Corp, which successfully licenses its patented innovations in the areas of media guide and content delivery.
-Prior to that Paul was the Lead Patent Legal Counsel at Accenture, as well as manager of patent acquisition through the merger of MCI with WorldCom and their Chapter 11 bankruptcy.
+Paul is the Co-Founder and Chief IP Officer at Impact Engineered Wood, a start-up company that produces “green” building construction materials based on a revolutionary IP-protected and licensed technology.
+Previously, Paul was Co-Founder and Chief Patent counsel, Vice President of Licensing at Inventergy, an IP investment and licensing company designed to help technology leaders attain greater value from their IP assets.
+Paul was also Vice President of Patent Law & Commercialization at Rovi Corp, which successfully licenses its patented innovations in the areas of media guide and content delivery.
+Prior to that, Paul was the Lead Patent Legal Counsel at Accenture, as well as manager of patent acquisition through the merger of MCI with WorldCom and their Chapter 11 bankruptcy.
 He was also a United States Patent Examiner in the computer graphics area.
 He has been a member of the Association of Corporate Patent Counsels, as well as other IP professional associations.

 Arthur S. Rose